 Our Jesuit academic community demonstrates an impressive international presence, and we will expand our outreach with the Creighton Global Initiative Fund.
 With increased resources, Creighton University will strengthen the ideals of global citizenship by forming international relationships, engaging worldly crises, and building a better world.

-Creighton Global Initiative (CGI) will allow faculty, staff and students to strengthen existing Creighton projects and programs.
-It will increase support for and build up the Global Engagement Office (GEO).
-CGI will create a funding pool, housed at the GEO, to which the Creighton community may apply for financial and departmental support.
+Creighton Global Initiative (CGI) allows faculty, staff and students to strengthen existing Creighton projects and programs while increasing support for and build up the Global Engagement Office (GEO).
+CGI creates a funding pool, housed at the GEO, to which the Creighton community may apply for financial and departmental support.

-Awards will be grants for projects including campus-based workshops, guest speakers, a lecture series, course development, recruitment, immersions and research initiatives.
+Awards are grants for projects including campus-based workshops, guest speakers, a lecture series, course development, recruitment, immersions and research initiatives.
 Proposals may be issue-specific, such as climate change, migration, or natural resources, or experiential, allowing participants to immerse more fully into international realities.